lonesomegeek/LSG.GenericCrud/README.md

 # Introduction
 This library is used to provide simplified RESTful CRUD apis with a multilayer architecture:
-- Generic Crud Controller
+- Generic CRUD Controller layer
+- Generic CRUD Service layer
-- Generic Entity Framework Repository.
+- Generic CRUD Repository layer

 This library allies injection (IoC), minimum codebase for maximum efficiency.

 Obviously, when you are working with databases and entities, you need to write some code to be able to manage these entities.
-And, when working with multiple kind of entities, you are **forced** to rewrite code that is similar for each  entities.
+And, when working with multiple kind of entities, you need to rewrite code that is similar for each entities.
 This library is getting rid of the duplicated code and keeps everything **DRY**.

 Enjoy!

 # Prerequisites
 You need:
-- [.NET Core 2.0 SDK](https://github.com/dotnet/core/blob/master/release-notes/download-archives/2.0.0-download.md) (for any of the options below)
+- [.NET Core 2.2 SDK](https://dotnet.microsoft.com/download/dotnet-core/2.2) (for any of the options below)

 You also need one of these options below:
-- [Visual Studio](https://www.visualstudio.com/downloads/), at least a version that supports aspnetcore (Visual Studio 2015 Update 3+)
+- [Visual Studio](https://www.visualstudio.com/downloads/), at least a version that supports aspnetcore 2.2 (Visual Studio 2017 Update 9+ - v15.9+)
 - [Visual Studio Code](https://code.visualstudio.com/)
-- A command line and some will-power =P
+- For superheroes: A command line, notepad, and some will-power =P

 # What is CRUD?